stashed/docs/docs/guides/latest/auto-backup/pvc.md

   runtimeSettings: {}
   schedule: '*/5 * * * *'
   target:
-    paths:
-    - /my/sample/data
     ref:
       apiVersion: v1
       kind: PersistentVolumeClaim
       name: nfs-pvc
-    volumeMounts:
-    - mountPath: /my/sample/data
-      name: stash-volume
   task:
     name: pvc-backup
   tempDir: {}
 ```

 Notice that the `spec.target.ref` is pointing to the `nfs-pvc` PVC.
-Also, notice that the `spec.target.paths` field has been populated with the information we had provided in `stash.appscode.com/target-paths` annotation.

 **Wait for BackupSession:**